peregrineshahin/ChessProgrammingWiki/content/Null_Move_PruningZugzwangVerification.md

 ### Variable NM Bound

-The idea to permit a null move cutoff not only if the null move search returns a value greater than or equal to beta, but also if the value is slightly less - that is using a bound of beta minus some [tempo](Tempo "Tempo") bonus, was already proposed by [Gordon Goetsch](Gordon_Goetsch "Gordon Goetsch") and [Murray Campbell](Murray_Campbell "Murray Campbell") in 1988 as future research idea [[22]](#cite_note-22) .
-[Yngvi Björnsson](Yngvi_Bj%C3%B6rnsson "Yngvi Björnsson") and [Tony Marsland](Tony_Marsland "Tony Marsland") substantiated the idea as implemeted in [The Turk](The_Turk "The Turk"), where the number of potentially good alternative moves (numPGAM) per side in the path from the [root](Root "Root") to the current node as estimated by positive scores of generated moves from the [history heuristic](History_Heuristic "History Heuristic"), was used to determine a tempo bonus of 10 or 20 [centipawns](Centipawns "Centipawns") - the higher numPGAM, the lower the probability that an erroneous forward pruning decision will propagate up the tree [[23]](#cite_note-23) .
+The idea to permit a null move cutoff not only if the null move search returns a value greater than or equal to beta, but also if the value is slightly less - that is using a bound of beta minus some [tempo](Tempo "Tempo") bonus, was already proposed by [Gordon Goetsch](Gordon_Goetsch "Gordon Goetsch") and [Murray Campbell](Murray_Campbell "Murray Campbell") in 1988 as future research idea <a id="cite-note-22" href="#cite-ref-22">[22]</a> .
+[Yngvi Björnsson](Yngvi_Bj%C3%B6rnsson "Yngvi Björnsson") and [Tony Marsland](Tony_Marsland "Tony Marsland") substantiated the idea as implemeted in [The Turk](The_Turk "The Turk"), where the number of potentially good alternative moves (numPGAM) per side in the path from the [root](Root "Root") to the current node as estimated by positive scores of generated moves from the [history heuristic](History_Heuristic "History Heuristic"), was used to determine a tempo bonus of 10 or 20 [centipawns](Centipawns "Centipawns") - the higher numPGAM, the lower the probability that an erroneous forward pruning decision will propagate up the tree <a id="cite-note-23" href="#cite-ref-23">[23]</a> .